passbolt/passbolt_help/_posts/hosting/update/2021-02-09-hosting-update-docker.md

 {% include layout/row_start.html %}
 {% include layout/col_start.html column="7" %}

 It is recommended that users [pull the tags pointing to specific passbolt versions](https://hub.docker.com/r/passbolt/passbolt/tags) when running in environments other than testing.

-So to update passbolt, you would just need to change the image tag in your docker-compose.yml file:
+To update passbolt, you would just need to change the image tag in your docker-compose.yml file:

 ```
  image: passbolt/passbolt:<IMAGE_TAG>
 ```

-Then relaunch your composer:
+Then relaunch your docker containers:

 ```
 $ docker-compose up -d
 ```

+By doing this:

+* a new passbolt docker image will be pulled and a new container created
+* your passbolt database schema will be updated

 {% include date/updated.html %}